aclark4life/aclark-net-2015-2/README.rst

 Buildout
 --------

-The buildout in this repository follows a popular convention of having no default configuration file, forcing the user to select one by copying a template.
+The buildout in this repository follows a popular convention of having no default configuration file, forcing the end user to select a configuration by copying and editing a template configuration file.
 See the installation instructions below for more information.

 Installation